Earth with recycle arrows around it

 We installed our bioswale in 2018.

-Millie checking out digger
+Millie in digger

 Millie Estrin checking out the digger